Fr. Jay Harrington, O.P.

 Professor of New Testament

 Jay M. Harrington, O.P.
 Professor of New Testament, is a Dominican friar of the Province of St. Albert the Great (Central).
 Fr.
-Harrington earned the Bachelor of Arts in Philosophy from Villanova University in Villanova, Pennsylvania; the Master of Divinity and the Master of Arts in Theology (Sacred Scripture) from the Catholic Theological Union in Chicago, Illinois, and the License in Sacred Theology, the Doctorate in Sacred Theology and Doctor of Philosophy (New Testament) from the Catholic University of Louvain in Leuven, Belgium.
-Harrington taught previously at the Pontifical College Josephinum of Ohio, Kenrick Seminary in St. Louis and St. Charles Borromeo Seminary in Wynnewood, Pennsylvania.
-Dr. Harrington's research focuses on the Lukan passion narrative, the Synoptic Gospels, and the history of biblical interpretation.
+Harrington earned the Bachelor of Arts in Philosophy from Villanova University in Villanova, Pennsylvania; the Master of Divinity and the Master of Arts in Theology (Sacred Scripture) from the Catholic Theological Union in Chicago, Illinois, and the Licentiate in Sacred Theology, the Doctor of Philosophy (New Testament) and the Doctorate in Sacred Theology from the Catholic University of Louvain in Leuven, Belgium.
+Harrington taught previously at St. Louis University, St. Charles Borromeo Seminary in Wynnewood, Pennsylvania, and the Pontifical College Josephinum of Ohio.
+His research focuses on the Lukan passion narrative, the Synoptic Gospels, and the history of biblical interpretation.

 - Synoptic Gospels: Mark